 Now that you have a clear overview of managing Microsoft smart lockout values, you might wonder if this feature blocks legitimate users.
 Let’s find the answer below.

-Does Smart Lockout Lock Legitimate Users?
+Does Smart Lockout in Azure AD Lock Legitimate Users?

 Microsoft introduced the smart lockout feature to tighten account security against malicious actors while maintaining a smooth experience for legitimate users.
 However, it’s important to note that there’s no guarantee that genuine users will never face account lockout.